Sonic the Hedgehog 3/Development

 Though it was decided early on that the game may be needed to be split in half, what form this would take was still unknown, material for both games developed concurrently.

-Just as had happened in the last game, it was decided that a new character should be added to the world of Sonic the Hedgehog, yet another internal competition held to decide what form they would take.
+It was decided that a rival to Sonic would be introduced.
+Originally conceived as a hedgehog, this would change after yet another internal competition was held to decide what form they would take.
 Takashi Yuda would end up winning with his design, Knuckles the Echidna.
-Originally conceived as yet another friend for Sonic, it was decided later on that he would instead become Sonic's rival, becoming yet another obstacle for the hedgehog to overcome.
 When the design was presented to a focus group composed of children, the design was taken favorably except for one element: the character's color.
 Meant to originally be green, the research from the group led to his hue being changed to the now-classic red echidna.
 While the design of the character was being molded, Sega was in the process of working out a merchandising deal with Nike.
 In a show of good will, a white swoosh was added to Knuckles, resembling that of the Nike logo.
 While the deal fell through, the markings on Knuckles remained, giving him the look that would make him stand out from the rest of the cast.

 As development on Sonic 3 got underway, the team decided to take inspiration from the world around them, designing entire Zones from names of places and trips the group took together to get away from production for a couple days.
 Angel Island, for example, was named after an island off the coast of San Francisco where the team made the game, which was once a hub for immigrants coming to America.
 Carnival Night Zone was inspired by the many roving local carnivals that the group would see around the area, and IceCap Zone was derived from an often-visited relaxation spot for the team.